michaeljclark/crefl/README.md

 ### type hashes

-Crefl contains a work-in-progress experimental model for C linkage that composes the identity of function interfaces and their associated types using Merkle Tree cryptographic hash sums.
+Cinf contains a work-in-progress experimental model for C linkage that composes the identity of function interfaces and their associated types using Merkle Tree cryptographic hash sums.
 Merkel Tree style hash sums are composed from the hierachical node properties of an abstract type tree, a